-This Insider Insight comes from the Texas MBA Admissions Team:
+This MBA Insider info comes from the Texas McCombs MBA Admissions Team.

 We know you want to put forth the best application you can when you apply to any Texas McCombs MBA program.
 And we’ve covered many components of the application in the past, including the resume, letter of recommendation, essays, and test scores (as well as some tips for interviewing if you are selected).
 But some components of the application that might be viewed as procedural are just as important, and if not addressed properly, they can delay processing, which can in turn delay your decision.

 When you apply to a Texas McCombs MBA program, you’re actually applying to two separate entities at the same time.
 One is the McCombs School of Business; the other is the Graduate School of the University of Texas at Austin (which we’ll call GIAC, for the Graduate and International Admissions Center).

 Three key components of the application are required by GIAC before it will be considered complete, and GIAC does not allow McCombs to issue a decision until these three elements are completed.

 In the world of MBA Admissions, your numbers are not everything.
 Applicants do tend to focus on numbers when they submit an MBA application: Their undergraduate GPA, total GMAT/GRE score, quant and verbal scores, percentiles, etc. With limited seats in Texas MBA classes, measurable figures can be a very helpful tool when determining who best fits into our programs.
 But…

 You are not just a simple sum of your numeric parts.
 The same way that you are not just left-handed or right-handed — your scores are part of you, but certainly do not define who you are.